A Brief Background:

 auctions, garage sales and digging through junk stores occupied much of my time as

 well.
-Around that time, I began logging Victrola model and serial
+Eventually, I began logging Victrola model and serial

 numbers into a "little black book", to help me better understand the Victor